 What are the Training Costs and How Do I Register?

 The registration form has all information about costs and registration.
-Registration discounts are available for early registrants, graduate students, and for groups of 3 or more from a single group or institution (U.S. trainings only).
-Contact Carol George, Ph.D. for additional information about trainings outside of the US.
+Registration discounts are available for early registrants, graduate students, and for groups of 3 or more from a single group or institution (U.S. training only).
+Contact Carol George, Ph.D. for additional information about training outside of the US.